MikroElektronika/mikrosdk_click_v2/clicks/ledflash2/DETAILS.md

 > void ledflash2_write_register ( ledflash2_t *ctx, uint8_t reg_address, uint8_t reg_data );

 - This function will set the flash inhibit pin to either 1 or 0.
 It should be
-- used when click is in flash mode, to reduce the flash intensity.
+- used when Click is in flash mode, to reduce the flash intensity.
 > void ledflash2_toggle_flash_inhibit ( ledflash2_t *ctx, uint8_t pin_state );

 ## Examples Description